 Are you a beer lover?
-Take a guided tour to the Kingdom Breweries and sample the brewery’s variety of beers ($6 Entry Fee).
+Take a guided tour of the Kingdom Breweries and sample the brewery’s variety of beers ($6 Entry Fee).

 Want to embrace the nightlife?
-Head to Sisowath Quay in the Riverfront to enjoy the vibrant night-life.
+Head to Sisowath Quay on the Riverfront to enjoy the vibrant night-life.

 What And Where To Eat And Drink?

 For breakfast, try the Cambodian staple food of pork and rice (bai sach chrouk), served almost everywhere across the city.
-Price can range from 50 cents to $1.5.
-Other breakfast options include kuy teav -the famous noodle soup, fried noodles and bor bor rice porridge for a similar price.
+Price can range from 50 cents to USD 1.5.
+Other breakfast options include kuy teav -the famous noodle soup, fried noodles, and bor bor rice porridge for a similar price.

 Try the special – sweet iced coffee with condensed milk.